Bryg9/behave_python_demo_shop/README.md

 ```
   $ sudo apt install firefox-geckodriver
 ```
-Remember that the eckodriver needs to be in PATH.
+Remember that the geckodriver needs to be in PATH.
 Check out if installed geckodriver is in /usr/bin or /usr/local/bin directory.